 10. Be Open and Transparent

 Goals can’t be reached if no one knows about them.
 To ensure that you reach your goals, be very transparent about them.

 Announce them to the entire organization (if they pertain to the entire organization), from managing directors to interns.
 This has many benefits.
 You’ll be creating a culture of transparency in your organization, you will be motivating the staff, as well as donors.

 Knowing the “big picture” is highly motivating for both big and small donors and lets every donor know they are helping you reach your goals.

 Resources are the means at your disposal that make fundraising goals achievable.
 They should be considered as you plan how to use them to complement your fundraising efforts.

-Create a detailed outlook of the costs associated with your campaign: financial, allocated staff time, advertising/promotion costs, vendor contracts, startup costs, etc. Leave room in your budget for innovation and agility in the face of the unforeseen.
-Think about staff members and their skillset.
+Create a detailed outlook of the costs associated with your campaign: financial, allocated staff time, advertising/promotion costs, vendor contracts, startup costs, and anything else relevant to your goal.
+Leave room in your budget for innovation and agility in the face of the unforeseen.
+Think about staff members and their skills.
 Consider any major donors and supporters that you can count on.

 12. Make The Donation Process Easy and Smooth